TAKE THE PLEDGE: COMMIT TO PERSONAL STEPS TO REDUCE NITROGEN POLLUTION

 10 Things You Can Do to Reduce Personal Nitrogen Pollution

-1. Be smart – fertilize your lawn responsibly.
+1. Be smart – fertilize your lawn responsibly but it’s best to not use fertilizers at all!

 First and foremost, avoid using any fertilizer.
 If you like how your lawn looks, fertilizer may be unnecessary.
 Fertilizer is the second-leading source of nitrogen contamination of Long Island waters; residential wastewater is the primary source.
 For those who do prefer to use fertilizer, the Long Island Nitrogen Action Plan (LINAP) offers a range of eco-friendly tips for proper lawn fertilization and irrigation.
 The LINAP recommendations include best practices to help curb the pervasive over-application and misapplication of nitrogen-laden fertilizers.
 People think more is better – more fertilizer and more water.
 That notion is incorrect and has serious environmental impacts.
 Knowing when to fertilize and how to do it properly can protect water quality and result in a healthier lawn.
 The LINAP turf-grass fertilizer recommendations can be found here.